Prachich20/python-data-collection_PRACHI/readme.md

+- Farmer is the fixed model
+- Practice is the flexible model .That will evolve with more requirements
+- I have not put the limit for how many years fo data you can enter
+- There is a unique constrain for farmer id, year, winter

+/////////////////////////////////

 # Backend Interview Coding Challenge
 This challenge is based on a simplified design challenge the Regrow engineering team has had to solve.